AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/creating-a-push-notification.md

 ---
-title: Creating a Push Notification
+title: Create a push notification
 description: Learn how to create a push notification in Adobe Campaign Standard (ACS).
 feature: Push
 topics: Mobile